 While raw nuts are an extremely nutritious food, this careful preparation is key in order to unlock the maximum absorption potential.

-This is because raw nuts are seeds.
-As such, they contain anti-nutrients such as phytic acid and lectins that can prevent all that wonderful nutrition from being digested thoroughly.
+This is because raw nuts are a type of seed, and seeds are most nutritious if they are soaked.
+This is because they contain anti-nutrients such as phytic acid and lectins that can prevent all that wonderful nutrition from being digested thoroughly.
 These inhibitors can also cause digestive distress if many raw nuts are consumed on a regular basis.

 For some people, even a few raw nuts cause digestive distress.
 Sometimes, eating plain raw nuts can cause a rash around the mouth.
 Barring a life-threatening nut allergy, soaked nuts generally present no problems for these same people.

 My husband, for example, can’t eat raw nuts.
 If I soak and low temperature dry them either in a warm oven or dehydrator, however, he can eat and enjoy them without any problems.

 That said, cashews are a whole different process!

 And, cashews are very expensive, especially if you choose to buy organic.
 So, you want to be sure you do it right so you don’t accidentally ruin a batch.

 The problem is a result of the mislabeling of cashews.

 Cashews labeled “raw” aren’t really raw at all.
 In fact, cashews already undergo two separate heat treatments before reaching store shelves either in bulk bins or sealed bags or containers.